· By Dr. Kaushal M. Kulkarni, M.D.

 3. Incorporate An Eye-Healthy Supplement Into Your Diet

 More selective eaters, or those who don’t want to bother tracking amounts of vitamins and minerals, should consider incorporating an eye-healthy supplement into their diet.
-A daily multivitamin that includes vitamins and minerals such as lutein, zeaxanthin, omega-3, and sea berry can go a long way in ensuring your eyes are receiving the nutrients they need to function properly.
+A daily multivitamin that includes vitamins and minerals such as lutein, zeaxanthin, and/or omega fatty acids, can go a long way in ensuring your eyes are receiving the nutrients they need to function properly.

 4. Wear Sunglasses